-- It’s the best when taking ‘people-and-lifestyles’ photos of your travels.
-Its small body, silent electronic shutter and tilting touchscreen allow discreet shooting.
+- It’s best when taking ‘people-and-lifestyles’ photos of your travels.
+Its small body, silent electronic shutter, and tilting touchscreen allow discreet shooting.

 - It’s also great for ‘family moments’ during weekend getaways as its face and eye detection system is quite responsive.

 - Good for ‘artsy’ photos because the Film Simulation mode allows additional creativity.